musabkilic/MicroBike/README.md

 ## What is it?

 This project allows you to control PC games using a [BBC micro:bit](https://microbit.org/) as the game controller.
 To get the code to work, you'll need a couple of extra Python modules installed onto your local machine:
-- [PyUserInput](https://github.com/SavinaRoja/PyUserInput), "a module for cross-platform control of the mouse and keyboard in python"
+- [Pynput](https://pynput.readthedocs.io/en/latest/), "Monitor and control user input devices"
 - [David Whale](https://github.com/whaleygeek)'s [bitio library](https://github.com/whaleygeek/bitio), which "allows you to run code in Python on a PC/Mac/Linux/Raspberry Pi and interact directly with the micro:bit"

 ## Installation